georgeanndata/georgeann-data-projects.github.io/_posts/2021-08-01-insurance_fraud_detection.md

 <a id="split"></a>
 ## Split Input Variables & Output Variables

 Before splitting the data, it is also best to shuffle it in case it is in some order.
-Shuffling adds to the randomness of the data and increase accuracy of the model.
+Shuffling adds to the randomness of the data and increase the accuracy of the model.

 ```
 # Shuffle data